demalgeri/Database-Project/IT420-Web-Project/backend/readMe.txt

 NOTE: If "permission denied" error occurs from running above command, try reinstalling nodemon globally on your system using:

-"sudo npm install -g nodemon" though I'm fairly certain this only occurred for me kepuz I'm on a Mac.
+"sudo npm install -g nodemon" though I'm fairly certain this only occurred for me becuz I'm on a Mac.